 Where Should You Use High Gloss Paint?

-High gloss paint is beneficial for certain sections of your house.
+High gloss paint is also beneficial for specific sections of your house.
 Here are some areas where high gloss paint can be particularly effective:

 Sheen vs. Gloss